Mike11199/applyYourSelf---Job-Tracker/README.md

 ******IN PROGRESS******
 </br>
 </br>
 Full stack MERN Project I created following a Udemy tutorial.
-After completing this project and gaining a high-level view of the code, I intend to add different pages, functionality, custom CSS, and other tweaks to make this project my own.
+After completing this project and gaining a high-level view of the design, I intend to add different pages, functionality, custom CSS, and other tweaks to make this project my own.
 I then intend to reuse parts of this work in other future MERN projects, where I can recycle some of the error-handling, middleware, and user authentication code sections.

 </br>